google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 When you see information like this, it means the page has a service worker running.

 OK, now we're are going to take a brief detour and demonstrate a gotcha that you may encounter when developing service workers.
-To demonstrate, let's add an `activate` event listener below the `install` event listener.
+To demonstrate, let's add an `activate` event listener below the `install` event listener in your `service-worker.js` file.

 ```
 self.addEventListener('activate', function(e) {